-- Timesheets do not need to be submitted to RVO.
+1) Timesheets do not need to be submitted to RVO.
 However, the timesheets must be available for an inspection by RVO.

-Bear in mind that the R&D administrative records must be available within two months of the end of each calendar quarter.
-Appropriate - a) Bear in mind that the R&D administrative records must be available within two months of the end of each calendar quarter.
-Appropriate R&D administrative records provide a simple and clear insight into the nature and content of the project, as well as the progress in and the scope of the work being carried out on the project. - Copy the internal project numbers from the list of projects enclosed in your WBSO application. - 4) Please note that you are obligated to record the time spent on R&D activities within 10 working days of carrying out those R&D activities; this applies to all R&D work performed throughout the entire project.
+2) Bear in mind that the R&D administrative records must be available within two months of the end of each calendar quarter.
+Appropriate R&D administrative records provide a simple and clear insight into the nature and content of the project, as well as the progress in and the scope of the work being carried out on the project.

+3) Copy the internal project numbers from the list of projects enclosed in your WBSO application.

+4) Please note that you are obligated to record the time spent on R&D activities within 10 working days of carrying out those R&D activities; this applies to all R&D work performed throughout the entire project.
 RVO can inspect your costs and expenditures administration to check whether you have actually incurred the costs and expenditures allocated, and whether the requirements of direct accountability and exclusivity have been met.
 This administration has to be complete at the moment you make the mandatory statement.
 The absence or incompleteness of this administration may incur a revised Declaration or a fine.
 If you have maintained an administration of costs and expenditures, but your time sheet and / or project administration records do not fulfil the requirements, a correction in the support given towards costs and expenditures, to the extent that the work activities underlying these costs and expenditures are not adequately documented in your time sheet and / or project administration records, can be the result.